 - $25,557,767 under ARP (HEERF III)

-The estimated total number of students at CU Boulder with eligibility for this aid is approximately 34,975 based on Fall 2020 total student enrollment.
+The estimated total number of students at CU Boulder with eligibility for aid during the January – March 2022 quarter is 36,494 based on Spring 2022 total student enrollment.

 On May 6, 2020, CU Boulder began accepting Student Emergency Fund applications to allow students to request emergency financial aid grants.
-The value of the grant varies according to the needs of the student, but cannot exceed $6,000.
+The value of the grant varies according to the needs of the student, but cannot exceed $6,000 in an academic year.
 Awards typically range from $500 to $2,000 and are allocated based on type of need.
-For a full list of eligibility requirements, visit the Student Emergency Fund webpage.
+View full list of Student Emergency Fund eligibility requirements.

 The U.S. Department of Education also requires CU Boulder to document any instructions, directions, or guidance provided by the institution to students concerning the emergency financial aid grants.
 Below is a summary of the communication and general messaging provided.